jshthornton/joid/README.md

 	lid.link(true); // 0
 	lid.link(false); // 0

-True will start a new reference (which is anonymous), False will always return the last refernce (regardless whether it was created with a key or anonymously).
+True will start a new reference (which is anonymous), False will always return the last reference (regardless whether it was created with a key or anonymously).

 	lid.link('email'); // 0
 	lid.link(false); // 0